 - Every circuit and project has its own specific voltage and current ratings.
 You can’t design or buy a project specific supply every time you have new project.
 This doesn’t make any sense.

 - Most importantly, you are testing out everything.
 So you supply should be pure and it must be safe.

 - It protects your circuit from burning out due to unintentional application of high voltage.

 It is so obvious that a decent lab power supply is your fundamental need if you are really serious about learning electronics.

-For an electronic hobbyist or a beginner, the best lab power supply that I recommend in 2019 is either the Tekpower TP3005T, or the Flexzion 302D, or the Flexzion PS-1501S, or the Dr.meter HY3005F-3, or the KEYSIGHT E3631A.
+For an electronics professional, hobbyist or a beginner, the best lab power supply that I recommend is either the Tekpower TP3005T, or Siglent Technologies SPD3303X-E, or the Rigol (DP823).

 1. The Best Lab Power Supply From Tekpower (TP3005T)

 Tekpower is a popular California based brand, known for making quality electronics products.
 I really like it and its products.
 Actually, they make a lot of models, but I select the TP3003T.
 This is according to my knowledge is the best lab power supply one have in his lab.

 - It is linear, meaning very pure and suitable for dealing with amplifiers

 - Its high current range 0-5A.
 This is too much.
 You know, the only time I needed high current myself was 2A.
 I was doing a project with GSM 900a module.
 It had the peak current of 2A during data transmission.
 Rather than this I never used any such current.